 The investigation phase is in effect when relevant authorities are investigating a reported detection of a marine pest.
-The initial report of a suspected marine pest may come from port surveys, slipway operators, fishermen, members of the public and routine field and surveillance activities.
+The initial report of a suspected marine pest may come from port surveys, in water vessel inspections, slipway operators, fishermen, members of the public and routine field and surveillance activities.

-A notifying party must advise the reporting point of a suspected outbreak of a marine pest within 24 hours of becoming aware of it.
+A notifying party must advise CCIMPE of a suspected outbreak of a marine pest within 24 hours of becoming aware of it to be eligible for cost sharing under the NEBRA.
 When making a preliminary assessment, the notifying party may decide that a notification is likely to trigger a marine pest emergency alert when:

-- the description matches a species represented on the CCIMPE Trigger List that is either not present in Australia or, if it is present, the detection represents a new outbreak beyond the known range of established populations of the species in Australia - the species detected is not on the CCIMPE Trigger List but has a demonstrable: - invasive history - impact in native or invaded ranges on the economy, the environment, human health or amenity - the species detected is inferred as likely to have major impacts in Australia based on available data and characteristics of Australian environments and marine communities - the suspected outbreak cannot be managed through pre-existing cost-sharing arrangements - one or more relevant translocation vectors are still operating.
+- the species detected is likely to be of national significance (Schedule 2 of the NEBRA) based on available data - the description matches a species represented on the Australian Priority Marine Pest List (APMPL) that is either not present in Australia or, if it is present, the detection represents a new outbreak beyond the known range of established populations of the species in Australia.
+All APMPL species have been assessed to be of national significance. - the species detected has a demonstrable: - invasive history - impact in native or invaded ranges on the economy, the environment, human health or amenity - the suspected outbreak cannot be managed through pre-existing cost-sharing arrangements - one or more relevant translocation vectors are still operating.